 - Watch birds for at least 15 minutes.
 Make a checklist recording the total number of every bird that you see or hear that you know how to identify.

-- Submit your checklist to the NC Bird Atlas through the eBird website or app, available for Android and Apple!
+- Submit your checklists through the eBird website or app, available for Android and Apple!

 New to eBird?
 Check out our Quick Guide to eBird!
-It will walk you through how to use the smartphone app and website to submit your checklists to the NC Bird Atlas.
+It will walk you through how to use the smartphone app and website to submit your checklists.

 Find a Local Event